 In 2021-22, Foote continued this strong play for the Utica Comets in the AHL, starting in 37 games and posting eight goals and 22 points along with a plus-18, which is third-best on the team.
 Given that he is only 21 years old, there is still a lot of time for him to develop his power forward frame and become a top-six monster for New Jersey.

 Now for the first-round pick, things could have gone a lot worse for Tampa Bay.
 The 2019-20 Canucks were a good team that had playoff aspirations despite some stretches of weak play that threatened to pull them out of contention.
 Despite this, after they went on a run in the 2020 Playoffs and came up just short of the Western Conference Final, this pick settled in at 20th overall for New Jersey.

 Since being selected, Mukhamadullin has been a good player, taking on 39 games in 2020-21 and 34 games so in 2021-22 for Ufa Salavat Yulaev.
-While his scoring numbers aren’t exceptional, he is showing the development path for a player who should make the jump to North America in the coming years.
-So, given a little bit more time to round out his game, he could soon be taking on ice-time in the Devils’ top-four.
+While his scoring numbers aren’t exceptional, he is showing the development path for a player who should make the jump to North America in the coming years; however, it won’t be with the Devils as he was traded to the San Jose Sharks at the 2023 NHL Trade Deadline.

 Who Won the Coleman Trade?